SoldierChen/HomePage/_pages/about.md

 Research Projects
 ======
 * Scaling Graph Processing on HBM-enabled FPGAs with Heterogeneous Pipelines
-* An HLS-based Framework for Accelerating Data Intensive Applications on FPGAs
+* An HLS-based Framework for Accelerating Data-Intensive Applications on FPGAs
 * An Efficient Graph Processing Framework on HLS-based FPGAs
 * Hash Joins on Coupled CPU-FPGA Architecture
 * Breadth-first Search (BFS) on Coupled CPU-FPGA Architecture